anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If one does not know to which port is sailing, no wind is favorable.
+Quote: Through meditation and by giving full attention to one thing at a time, we can learn to direct attention where we choose.

-By: Seneca the Younger
+By: Eknath Easwaran